-Vegetables like asparagus, bell peppers, carrots, zucchini and mushrooms work very well on Cedar planks as they really benefit from the gentle cooking process.
-The aromatic Cedar flavor is a healthy way to season vegetables without adding calories.
+Vegetables like asparagus, bell peppers, carrots, zucchini, and mushrooms work very well on Cedar planks as they really benefit from the gentle cooking process.
+The aromatic Cedar flavor is a healthy way to season vegetables without adding too many other ingredients.

-Steaks take on the flavor of Cedar well, and although the taste is there it is very difficult to get a good sear on the meat, wood just does not get that hot.
-Don’t rule out beef altogether, large cuts like prime rib can be seared and then roasted on the plank for delicious results.
+Steaks take on the flavor of Cedar well, and although the taste is there it is very difficult to get a good sear on the meat – wood just does not get that hot.
+Don’t rule out beef altogether though!
+Larger cuts like prime rib can be seared and then roasted on the plank for delicious results.

 Lamb is another meat that tends to dry out easily, but cooking it on a Cedar plank will keep the meat juicy and add a delicious smokiness.
 Our Cedar Planked Herb-Stuffed Lamb is a great recipe for a special occasion.